Different Types of Cocktail Shakers - From Boston to Parisian

 8. Finally, you can pour your cocktail into the glass.
 Use a strainer to hold back ice and fruit pulp.

-Things You Should Consider When Buying a Cocktail Shaker
+7 Things to Consider When Buying a Cocktail Shaker

-When deciding on a cocktail shaker, it's not only about the shape and type.
-There are some more factors of which you should be aware:
+Whether you want to buy a French shaker, a cobbler shaker, or a Boston shaker set.
+When deciding on a cocktail shaker, it's not just the shape and type that matters.
+There are a few more factors that you should consider:

 The choice of material is crucial when selecting the best cocktail shaker for your purpose.
 You want to invest in a quality shaker.